 1. Follow A Healthy Diet

 Proper nutrition plays a vital role in the baby’s normal development and the mother’s health.
 And since the baby’s nutritional requirements change throughout pregnancy, the recommendations for the mother will also change.
 The diet is also tailored to encourage normal urine and stool elimination along with an easy delivery.
 The focus is on local, seasonal foods.

-For the next three months, a sweet and heavy liquid diet focused on cereals is considered ideal.2 Cooked red rice (a variety known as shastika) with milk, sweetened curd, and milk with butter are beneficial.
+Have A Sweet And Heavy Liquid Diet In The Next Trimester: For the next three months, a sweet and heavy liquid diet focused on cereals is considered ideal.2 Cooked red rice (a variety known as shastika) with milk, sweetened curd, and milk with butter are beneficial.
 To support the growth of the baby’s

 Ayurvedic texts detail many herbal medications that can help during pregnancy.